Jintiannn/openEuler/README.md

 </p>

 ---
-## How much you know about openEuler?
+## How Much You Know About OpenEuler?

 ### 💁 What is it?
 OpenEuler is an open-source operating system designed for digital infrastructure.
 Here, anyone can freely *access*, *modify*, and *distribute* its source code.
 In the era of the digital economy, openEuler will enhance the operation of 5G, big data, cloud, and more.<br />